 St. Ignatius Catholic School is committed to being financially accessible to families of all income levels.
 Our financial accessibility allows for the richness and diversity we so value in our school.
 We encourage families who feel they cannot attend St. Ignatius because of finances to submit a financial aid application (which can be found on our website).
-A confidential financial disclosure statement is required.
+A confidential financial disclosure statement is required St. Ignatius offers tuition assistance for K-8th grade, funded by the generous contributions from the St. Ignatius community, to families who would otherwise not be able to afford the full cost of tuition.
+Assistance is based on demonstrated need and availability of funds, without regard to race, color, ethnic origin or disability.
+Applications for tuition assistance for the 2021-2022 school year are due to the Business Office by May 15, 2021.
+If financial difficulty arises during the year, please schedule an appointment with Carolyn Brandenburg, Business Manager at St. Ignatius, or the Pastor of Holy Apostles, so that continued attendance can be arranged.